 Good day and welcome.

-I am a third year PhD student supervised by Mark Pollicott (I started in October 2017).
+I am a final year PhD student supervised by Mark Pollicott—I started October 2017.

 Research right now.

 I am currently interested in dynamical systems arising naturally in the context of low dimensional geometry, more specifically, frame flows on negatively curved 3-manifolds.

 If we consider the frame flow on a Riemannian manifold of pinched negative curvature, this system is a characteristic example of what is known as a partially hyperbolic dynamical system.

 There are many interesting and useful results known for hyperbolic dynamical systems (these generalise geodesic flows on negatively curved manifolds: notice in both cases the strong geometric link!), which is a much stringer property.
 Of special mention are those results of Dolgopyat, which provide strong exponential mixing estimates and asymptotic formulae for the number of closed orbits less than a given length.